Holic75/Baldurs-gate-dnd-3.5/README.md

 ### CLERIC/MAGE
 CLASS FEATURES:
-– May not wear any armor.
+– May not wear any armor or use shield.
 – May only use the following weapons: dagger, quarterstaff, dart, sling, crossbow, mace, flail, morning star, war hammer.
 – May cast both arcane and divine cleric spells.
 – Can cast two arcane spells per day less than trueclass mage.
 – Can cast three divine spells per day less than trueclass cleric.
-– At 1st level chooses two domains that grant her access to additional spells, normally not available to Clerics of other domains.
+– At 1st level chooses one domain that grants her access to additional spells and abilities, normally not available to Clerics of other domains.
 – May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 3 + 1 per 2 points of Charisma above 10.
 (1d6 damage/healing at level 2 plus 1d6 per 4 levels).
 – May spontaneously convert memorized spells to healing ones (Good and Neutral Clerics) or harming ones (Evil Clerics).
 – Versatile Spellcasting: starting from level 7 can trade one first level cleric spell slot for a second level wizard spell slot, this exchange is reversible; every two levels thereafter can trade next level cleric spell slot for a wizard spell slot one level higher.